RoxenTHNDR/java2_project/README.md

 simple manner, all we had to do was convert the list into a set and then back again, because a set only can contain one of each element.
 Ex: List [1,1,2,2,3,3] -> Set [1,2,3] -> List [1,2,3].
 I also found maps interesting as they ran similar to a database table in that each entery has a key that it can be found by.

+## Contributing to Open Source Projects
+We had started our contributions to Hacktoberfest this week.
+Being a open source project for the entire class over the month of October.
+I found this actually a bit challenging.
+Over the summer I had participated in up keep and Updating a Discord Bot.
+However, we had basically done a shared repository (so merge-conflicts were a common occurance.
+At the point of writing this I am planning on getting help from Marc on posting my assignments to the open sourse repository.